Rithika1128/OIBSIP/Task-1/README.md

 This project analyzes retail sales data to understand sales performance, profit, customer demographics, product categories, geographic markets, and sales trends over time.

-The analysis was carried out using Python, Pandas, NumPy, and Matplotlib to clean the dataset, explore patterns, and identify useful business insights
+The analysis was carried out using Python, Pandas, NumPy, and Matplotlib to clean the dataset, explore patterns, and identify useful business insights.

 ## Tools & Technologies